-With schools closed because of the COVID-19, educators are faced with figuring out how to keep kids learning while not burdening parents/guardians with overseeing detailed and complicated activities.
-In this article, we'll explore how journal writing at home can keep students engaged in writing!
-Plus, download a list of 33 Journal Writing Prompts for Students that will encourage students to write daily while at home.
+In this article, we'll explore how journal writing in the classroom or at home can keep students engaged in writing!
+Plus, download a list of 33 Journal Writing Prompts for Students that will encourage students to write daily.

 Teaching Journal Writing